Ewing Sarcoma in Children

 stage and what it means.
 Staging also helps to decide the treatment.

-How is Ewing sarcoma in children treated?
+How is Ewing sarcoma in children treated in a child?

 Treatment will depend on the stage and other factors.
 The cancer can be treated with